sahiliamsso/docs/source/admin-guide/user-group.md

 ## LDAP Synchronization
 LDAP Synchronization, a.k.a.
-Cache Refresh, is the process of connecting an existing backend LDAP server, like Microsoft Active Directory, with the Gluu Server's local LDAP server.
+Cache Refresh, is the process of connecting one or more existing backend LDAP servers, like Microsoft Active Directory, with the Gluu Server's local LDAP server.
 Synching people and attributes from a backend server into the Gluu Server speeds up authentication transactions.
 It is possible to perform attribute transformations, changing the name of